Radar Tires Limited Warranty - USA

 - Request that your tire and rim assemblies are hand torqued with a calibrated torque wrench to the vehicle manufacturers specifications.

-If a tire becomes unserviceable due to workmanship or material anomalies during the initial warranty period, which is one year from the date of original retail purchase of the vehicle or purchase of replacement tires (purchase receipt required) or within the first 2/32” of the original usable tread, whichever occurs first, the tire will be replaced to the owner at no charge for the tire.
-To receive consideration for warranty coverage, tires must be returned to an OMNI United authorized dealer.
-Technicians designated by OMNI United will make the final determination regarding qualification for Workmanship and Materials coverage on tires submitted to OMNI United via authorized channels.
-If the tire is presented for ride related anomalies the warranty period is one year from the date of original retail purchase of the vehicle or purchase of replacement tires (purchase receipt required) or within the first 2/32” of the original usable tread, whichever occurs first.
+If a tire becomes unserviceable due to workmanship or material anomalies during the initial warranty period, which is one year from the date of original retail purchase of the replacement tires (purchase receipt required) or within the first 1.6mm of the original usable tread, whichever occurs first, the tire will be replaced to the owner free of charge.
+To receive consideration for warranty coverage, tires must be returned to an authorized Radar Tires dealer.
+Technicians designated by Radar Tires will make the final determination regarding qualification for Workmanship and Materials coverage on tires submitted to Radar Tires via authorized channels.
+If the tire is presented for ride related anomalies the warranty period is one year from the date of original retail purchase of the vehicle or purchase of replacement tires (purchase receipt required) or within the first 1.6mm of the original usable tread, whichever occurs first.
 The owner must pay for any associated service charges, including costs associated with mounting and balancing in both the aforementioned cases.